Sponsored Transactions Smart Contract#

 Note

-The Concordium Wallet for Web prepends the message with the account address (signer
+The Concordium Wallet for Web prepends the message with the account address (signer) and 8 zero bytes before signing it.

 This ensures that signed messages (prepended with 8 zero bytes and the account address) can be distinguished from transactions (prepended with the account nonce and the account address).